×

 Example:

-Quick checks and capstone assessments measure what people truly know—from fiber content rules to machine safety.
-Randomized items, image-based identification (e.g., spotting seam issues), and instant feedback keep tests fair, secure, and useful.
-Managers track readiness before big drops or compliance deadlines.
+Quick knowledge checks and final assessments measure what employees truly know, covering topics such as fiber content rules and machine safety.
+Randomized questions, image-based identification tasks (such as spotting seam issues), and instant feedback keep tests fair, secure, and informative.
+Managers can use the results to track readiness before product launches or compliance deadlines.

 Personalized Learning Paths